Rialto building group, Melbourne: Preservation battles

 As part of the huge growth in speculative office development in the 1960s, institutional investor National Mutual purchased the Winfield and Rialto and most of the adjacent buildings back to Flinders Lane with a view to future redevelopment in the late 1960s, while in 1971 Hammerson purchased the Olderfleet and the adjacent Record Chambers and New Zealand Chambers.
 Perhaps prompted by this, the Victorian chapter of the National Trust listed the Olderfleet in the same year, and in 1973 listed the Rialto.
 The Trust also began to advocate for the protection of streetscapes, not just individual buildings, and the same year listed all five buildings as a group, along with the Edwardian era Adelaide Steamship (by noted architect Charles D’Ebro), and the Interwar Phosphate House, both to the west of the Rialto.
 In September 1974 Hammerson demolished all but the front section of the Olderfleet, which they pledged to preserve, but was reportedly going to demolish the other buildings they owned, and the battle to preserve the buildings began.

-The next major step was that in October 1974, the newly formed Historic Buildings Preservation Council (now Heritage Victoria) listed their first 100 buildings, amongst them all five of the 19thC Olderfleet / Rialto group buildings (minus the already demolished rear of the Olderfleet).
+The next major step was that in October 1974, the newly formed Historic Buildings Preservation Council (now Heritage Victoria) listed their first 100 buildings, amongst them all five of the 19th-century Olderfleet / Rialto group buildings (minus the already demolished rear of the Olderfleet).
 In about 1975 the two eastern bays of Robbs building were demolished, and the Trust then classified the remaining corner section.
 With threats to various heritage buildings emerging along Collins Street, a new heritage group, the Collins Street Defence Movement, was formed in 1976, and advocated for wholistic retention rather than compromises.

 The Adelaide Steamship building was demolished in 1977, without much protest, while debates over the sites continued.

 In 1978 National Mutual successfully applied for a permit to demolish all but the front 14m of the Winfield, and while that was underway applied to demolish the bulk of the Rialto as well.
-By this time, they also owned Robbs building, which they also wanted to demolish.
+By this time, they also owned the Robbs building, which they also wanted to demolish.
 The National Trust and the Collins Street Defence Movement opposed the demolition of Robbs on the grounds that it had considerable streetscape importance as an anchor for the land boom Gothic buildings in Collins Street and the bluestone warehouses along King Street, an argument also supported by the Historic Buildings Preservation Council (though they did not officially list it).
 In 1979, the State Government called on an international expert to prepare a comprehensive scheme, which found the complex ‘possibly of world significance’ and recommended a mix of offices, shops and pedestrian areas.
 A scheme that preserved the Rialto as part of a convention centre and casino was also discussed at this time, but the State Government was uncertain about allowing a casino.